beergil/Project/README.md

-# Project
+# Capstone Project
-This is my repository of my IBM Capstone Project
+This is the repository of my IBM Capstone Project